Whether you need help with Disability Application, Appeal or at Hearing level we are here to help!

 You can file your initial claim for disability either online, over the phone or in person at your local Social Security Field Office.
 The initial application stage is the first step in the Social Security Disability application process.
 Approximately 70% of all initial applications are denied.
 If your claim is denied, you will have to file a Request for Reconsideration within 60 days of receiving your letter of denial.

 If your Request for Reconsideration is denied, then you may request a hearing in front of an Administrative Law Judge (ALJ).
 If the ALJ chooses to deny your disability application as well, then you have the option of filing an appeal with the Social Security Disability Appeals Council.
 If your claim is still unsuccessful after a review by the Appeals Council, your last option is to file an appeal with the Federal District Court.
+The Disability Help Group Arizona does not employ attorneys or lawyers and does not handle cases in the Federal court.
+But we can refer you to SSI/SSDI lawyers and attorneys who do that work.

-Should I hire an Attorney?
+Should I hire a representative or an attorney?